jindingmerlin/varengold_casestudy_ding/README.md

 prior knowledge, we estimate a working effort of
 2h - 4h.

-The goal of this test is to evaluate your understanding of SQL, dbt and data modeling concepts.
+The goal of this test is to evaluate your understanding of dbt, SQL and your data visualization skills.

 Once you feel ready - please not later than one day before your second interview - send us a link to your own repository.
 In the interview, you will guide us briefly through your work.
 Your participation is very much appreciated!